chevereto/vps/README.md

 ### Get

-The `get.sh` script downloads Chevereto and update it's dependencies.
+The `common/get.sh` script downloads Chevereto and update it's dependencies.

 This can be used in any context where the system stack is installed.
 It works at `/var/www/html` path.